Delonix regia: North America

-In the continental United States, it grows in South Florida, Central Florida, and in the Rio Grande Valley of South Texas.
-It also grows in humid parts of Mexico, especially in the Yucatan peninsula.
+In the continental United States, it grows in South Florida, Central Florida, in the Rio Grande Valley of South Texas and can be found planted as far north as Houston.
+Hawaii is another location where the species is grown.
+It also grows in humid parts of Mexico, especially in the southwest states like Campeche, Chiapas, Oaxaca, Tabasco, Veracruz, and Yucatán.

 Caribbean and Central America

 In the Caribbean it is featured in many Dominican and Puerto Rican paintings.
-It can also be found in Belize, The Bahamas, Cuba, Haiti, Dominican Republic, Nicaragua, U.S. Virgin Islands, Sint Maarten,Trinidad and Tobago, Cayman Islands, Grenada, Jamaica, Curaçao and Saint Vincent And The Grenadines.
+It can also be found in Belize, The Bahamas, Costa Rica, Cuba, Haiti, Honduras, Nicaragua, the U.S. Virgin Islands, Sint Maarten, Trinidad and Tobago, the Cayman Islands, Grenada, Jamaica, Curaçao, Dominica, Saint Vincent and the Grenadines and Saint Lucia.
 It is the national flower of St. Kitts and Nevis.
-It can also be found in Bermuda, and Hawaii.
+It can also be found in Bermuda.
 The town of Peñuelas, Puerto Rico, located about 12 mi west of Ponce, is nicknamed El Valle de los Flamboyanes ("The Valley of the Poinciana Trees"), as many flamboyant trees are found along the surrounding Río Guayanes, Río Macana, and Río Tallaboa rivers.

 South America

-It grows in Paraguay, Guyana and Brazil.
+It grows Argentina, Brazil, and Paraguay.

 Europe and the Middle East

-Delonix regia is planted in Mediterranean parts of Europe, the Middle East and North Africa, including the southern coast of Spain, the Valencian coast, the Canary Islands, Lebanon, Egypt, Iran, Israel, Jordan and Cyprus.
+Delonix regia is planted in Mediterranean parts of Europe, the Middle East and North Africa, including the southern coast of Spain, the Valencian coast, the Canary Islands, Lebanon, Egypt, Iran, Palestine, Israel, Jordan, Cyprus and Saudi Arabia.

 Indian subcontinent

 The tree is planted in India, where it is referred to as the May-flower tree, Gulmohar or Gul Mohr.
-In West Bengal, and Odisha it is called Krishna Chura (কৃষ্ণচূড়া/କୃଷ୍ଣଚୂଡ଼ା).
+In West Bengal and Assam it is called Krishna Chura (কৃষ্ণচূড়া), while its known as Nianbānā/Krushnachuṛā (ନିଆଁବାଣ/କୃଷ୍ଣଚୂଡ଼ା) in Odisha.
 In Sri Lanka it is known in Sinhala as the Maara tree, although for a short while it was known as the Lamaasuriya tree after Le Mesurier, the British civil servant who was responsible for introducing it as a shade tree.
 It is also grown in Karachi, Pakistan.
 In Mauritius and La Réunion it announces the coming of the new year.

-In Bangladesh it known as krisnachura(কৃষ্ণচূড়া).
-You can find this tree in various places of Bangladesh.
-It is found all over Dhaka City and is one of iconic symbols of the Bengali month of Boishakh.
+In Bangladesh it is known as krisnachura (কৃষ্ণচূড়া).
+You can find this tree in various places in Bangladesh.
+It is found all over Dhaka City and is one of the iconic symbols of the Bengali month of Boishakh.
+In Nepal it is known as Shirish.